microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 menuPosition: 1
 ---

-A Fluid handle is an object that holds a reference to a collaborative object, such as a [`DataObject`](/apis/aqueduct/dataobject/) or a Distributed Data Structure (DDS).
+A Fluid handle is an object that holds a reference to a collaborative object, such as a [`DataObject`](/apis/aqueduct/dataobject/) or a distributed data structure (DDS).

 The primary use case for handles in the Fluid Framework is for storing a [`DataObject`](/apis/aqueduct/dataobject/), or a DDS, into another DDS.
 This doc covers how to consume and use Fluid handles.